alisoltanirad/Sentiment-Analysis-Farsi-Dataset/README.md

-This is a free data set of Farsi (persian) comments from digikala.com mostly mobile phone reviews in a .csv file and translated comments using Google Translate tool in a separate .csv file for sentiment analysis provided by me.
+This is a free data set of Farsi (persian) comments from digikala.com mostly mobile phone reviews in a .csv file and translated comments using Google Translate tool in a separate .csv file for sentiment analysis provided by Ali Soltani Rad.